superRaytin/image-clipper/README.md

 Write the resultant image to file.

-> Note: in the Browser (not contain Electron & NW.js), this method is equivalent to toDataURL, callback will still be executed.
+> Note: in the Browser (not contain Electron & NW.js), this method is the equivalent of **toDataURL**, callback will still be executed and will be passed the result data URI.

 - **path:** the path where the resultant image will be saved
 - **callback:** a function to be executed when saving is complete